graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--seed` : Setting an integer as a seed will make training runs reproducible.
 Note that this limits the pre-processing pipeline on the CPU to a single thread which will significantly increase the training time.
+If using ImageNet then you should also set the `--standard-imagenet` option when setting a seed in order to have a reproducible data pipeline.

 `--standard-imagenet` : By default the ImageNet preprocessing pipeline uses optimisations to split the dataset in order to maximise CPU throughput.
 This option allow you to revert to the standard ImageNet preprocessing pipeline.